-The Plenary Council of the University is a forum for the various constituents of the university-the Executive Board of Trustees (trustees and college deans), the Student Union and Federation of Graduate Students Associations (representing undergraduate and graduate students), the Faculty and Staff Union, and the Co-op (as observer)to come together and discuss reforms and improvements to various aspects of education, research, and campus life.
-The Plenary Council was established in 1948 on the initiative of the Student Union, and while it has been through changes in terms of frequency and format, it remains one of the most important forums for deliberation on university policy.
-According to the Ritsumeikan University Plenary Council Rules drawn up in 1988, the Plenary Council discusses matters relating to (1) educational improvements and assistance for student life: (2) tuition and financial management of the Ritsumeikan Academy; and (3) major project plans for the Academy.
-The most heated debates are over the revision of tuition fees and the provision of educational improvements and student support commensurate to revised tuition levels, but there are also numerous cases of proposals tabled at the Plenary Council by the Student Union and Federation of Graduate Students Associations being given concrete shape in educational reforms.
-At the Plenary Council of the University in 2022, the Student Union announced a shift from the "Demands Realization Campaign" to the "Campus Co-Creation Campaign".
-Currently, students are participating in the process of decision making for various aspects of university activities.
+The Plenary Council of the University is a forum for the various constituents of the university-the Executive Board of Trustees (Trustees and College Deans), the Student Union and Graduate Student Council (representing undergraduate and graduate students), the Faculty and Staff Union, and the Co-op (as observer)-to come together and discuss reforms and improvements to various aspects of education, research, and campus life.
+The Plenary Council was established in 1948 on the initiative of the Student Union, and while it has been through changes in terms of frequency and format, it remains one of the most important forums for determination of university policy.
+According to the Ritsumeikan University Plenary Council Rules drawn up in 1988, the Plenary Council discusses matters relating to (1) educational improvements and assistance for student life; (2) Tuition and financial management of the Ritsumeikan Academy; and (3) major project plans for the Academy.
+The most heated debates are over the revision of tuition fees and the provision of educational improvements and student support commensurate to revised tuition levels, but there are also numerous cases of proposals tabled at the Plenary Council by the Student Union and Graduate Student Council being given concrete shape in educational reforms.

-The Plenary Council is a consultative forum for the whole of Ritsumeikan University, but within each college there are also Five-way Discussion Meetings held periodically between college student councils and faculty members (deans, associate deans, and assistant deans).
+The Plenary Council is a consultative forum for the whole of Ritsumeikan University, but within each college there are also Five-way Discussion Meetings held periodically between college student councils and faculty members (Deans, Associate Deans, and Assistant Deans).
 All students are expected to participate in university management through their student councils at college level and the Student Union at university-wide level.
-In each of the graduate schools, there is a system of Graduate School Discussion Meetings, similar to the college-level Five-way Discussion Meetings, in which the student council of the graduate school engages in discussion with the school's faculty members (dean, associate deans, and assistant deans).

-The Chancellor of Ritsumeikan is the President of Ritsumeikan University, but also has overall responsibility for academic affairs of the Ritsumeikan Academy, which encompasses Ritsumeikan University, Ritsumeikan Asia Pacific University, Ritsumeikan Junior and Senior High Schools, Ritsumeikan Uji Junior and Senior High Schools, Ritsumeikan Keisho Junior and Senior High Schools, Ritsumeikan Moriyama Junior and Senior High Schools, and Ritsumeikan Elementary School.
+The Chancellor of Ritsumeikan is the President of Ritsumeikan University, but also has overall responsibility for academic affairs right across the Ritsumeikan Academy, which encompasses Ritsumeikan University, Ritsumeikan Asia Pacific University, Ritsumeikan Junior and Senior High Schools, Ritsumeikan Uji Junior and Senior High Schools, Ritsumeikan Keisho Junior and Senior High Schools, Ritsumeikan Moriyama Junior and Senior High Schools, and Ritsumeikan Elementary School.
 For this reason, all faculty and administrative staff members and students (excluding junior high and elementary school students) of all the universities and schools in the Ritsumeikan Academy have voting rights, and select voter representatives in their respective electoral divisions, who then elect the Chancellor of Ritsumeikan.
 In this way, graduate students, undergraduate students, and senior high school students all have a say in who is elected Chancellor.
 A system that involves selection of a Chancellor and University President from such a wide spectrum of constituents may well be a rarity the world over.
 The term of office of the Ritsumeikan Chancellor is four years, so all students will experience an election once during their undergraduate degree programs.

 The aim of university education is the nurture and empower students.
-We hope that through the Plenary Council and Chancellor elections, each and every student has a say in the kind of university education they hope to receive.
+We hope that through the Plenary Council and Chancellor elections, each and every student have a say in the kind of university education they hope to receive.
 In the student unrest of the 1960s, some students chose to express their objections in a violent manner.
-At Ritsumeikan University today, we seek to improve university education through communication and dialogue between students, faculty and staff, based on the principles of autonomy, democracy, fairness, openness, and anti-violence.
+At Ritsumeikan University today, we seek to make university education through communication and dialogue between students, faculty and staff, based on the principles of autonomy, democracy, fairness, openness, and anti-violence.